Six-Trap Check

 Small brochure site Replies and source size Start with message credits, crawl limits, files, and the cost of extra replies.

-Local-service quote intake Handoff and workflow gates Check whether the tool can collect details, hand off safely, and avoid promising quotes or bookings untested.
+Local-service quote intake Pricing-source and workflow gates Check whether the tool can collect details, read approved prices or call a tested calculator action, and avoid promising bookings untested.

 Support inbox Seats and resolutions Model the team that needs access and the number of support conversations AI may resolve.